primesoft-group/oneconnexx-docs/_pages/webclient/en/ueberwachung.md

 ### Structure of the rule:
 A rule is composed as follows:

-__1:__ A rule has a name, an interface and an end point for which the rule is used.
+__1:__ A rule has a name, an interface and an endpoint for which the rule is used.

 __2:__ It contains a limit mode (maximum or minimum upper limit).